 David & Ruth discuss the significance of this data including:

-The research suggesting that workers with histories of abuse may be more sensitive to the issue, including working harder to keep children with survivors
+- The research suggests that workers with histories of abuse may be more sensitive to the issue, including working harder to keep children with survivors

-Fears and resistance around engaging perpetrators as part of job
+- Fears and resistance around engaging perpetrators as part of the job

 McLindon, E., Humphreys, C., & Hegarty, K. (2018).
 “It happens to clinicians too”: An Australian prevalence study of intimate partner and family violence against health professionals.
 BMC Women’s Health, 18(1), 113. https://doi.org/10.1186/s12905-018-0588-y